korem-lab/pymgpipe/README.md

 ### Examples
 Clone and run through `workflow.ipynb` in the **examples/** folder (see below)

-### Creating a local copy (optional)
-If you want to mess around with this code, clone repository into desired directory.
-Run `pip install .` from within directory, or `pip install path/to/directory` (if you've previously installed using github link above, you should run `pip uninstall pymgpipe` first to avoid conflicting versions).
-If you're having issues with dependencies, try running `pip install -r requirements.txt`

 ### Attribution

 When using pymgpipe please cite-